U.S. Department of Transportation

 Puerto Rico Division

-The FHWA is part of the Department of Transportation and is headquartered in Washington, DC with field offices across the United States.
+The FHWA is part of the Department of Transportation and the headquartered offices are in Washington, DC with field offices across the United States.
 The FHWA performs its mission through three main programs:

 The Federal-aid Highway Program provides federal financial assistance to the states to construct and improve the National Highway System, urban and rural roads, and bridges.
 The program provides funds for general improvements and development of safe highways and roads.